JamieMJohns/Python-program-to-log-process-names-with-establish-ip-address-and-list-ip-physical-location-/README.md

  > [if found] program reads "excluded" ip(outgoing),pid,process_name from
    textfile named "exclude_process.txt" which should be located (placed) in same directory as
-    the code/program .... (more details to add but example .txt file found on github repository) { between scans - the program will search for and read .txt (if found) and determine if new exclusion conditions are applied;
+    the code/program .... (more details to add but example .txt file found on github repository; helpful comments added in it)
+    { between scans - the program will search for and read .txt (if found) and determine if new exclusion conditions are applied;
       the user is alerted if there is a change to exclusion conditions}
     Exclusion conditions = exclude printing and ip look (geo-loc data with API) for processes of particular process_name,PID,ip(outgoing)